TRSx-website/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Collaborate with us to solve your toughest challenges.
     text: >
-      Looking for a partner to create custom platform software for your business needs?
+      Looking for a partner to create custom platform software and custom AI solutions for your business needs?
 Let’s discuss how we can help you build smarter systems.
     media:
       fields:
         - name: name